 640 x 480: 30 fps.

-Basically, I discovered it’s not possible to find one camera with everything I wanted.
-I had to settle.
-Sure there are better cameras out there, but my Sony RX10 has most of the features I wanted at a descent price.
+Basically, I love the camera.
+It would be better if it were full frame.
+My Sony RX10 has most of the features I want at a descent price.
 If it were a full-frame came with an improved color space it would be ideal.
 It would be better if one could rotate the viewfinder on its horizontal axis and not just tilt it vertically.

 Anecdotes of Using the Sony RX10 for my Short Doc

-It fulfilled my wanna-be National Geographic cinematographer fantasy to shoot video at dawn on San Francisco Bay last November.
-One Sevengill Shark was caught and tagged on basically “the last day of the season for catching one of the big ones,” according to Steve.
-I also recorded a lot of interview footage out there which was totally unexpected.
-But when Steve started talking, I documented what he was saying.
-The results with the Golden Gate Bridge behind him were fantastic.
+It fulfilled my wanna-be a National Geographic cinematographer fantasy to shoot video at dawn on San Francisco Bay last November.
+One Sevengill Shark was caught and tagged on basically the last day of the season.
+I also recorded a lot of interview footage out there which was unexpected but welcomed.
+The results with the Golden Gate Bridge behind Steve Shirley was fantastic.